The majority of botanical artists based in Africa live in South Africa which has the most amazing diversity of flora.

 In 2013, she was awarded the Kirstenbosch Biennale Lifetime Achievement Award in recognition of her very considerable contribution to South African botany and raising awareness of South African flora in the last 50 years.
 Prior to this her achievements included:

 Renowned artist who produced 100 original watercolour plates for Flowers of South Africa, now donated to nation.
 Honorary Life Member of BAASA and RHS Gold Medal Winner in 1986.
 You can see a tribute exhibition to her

 b.
 1952.
 SANBI's official artist since 1983.
-Participated in over 180 group exhibitions worldwide.
+Diploma in graphics and scientific illustration at Middlesex Polytechnic and continued her studies at the Royal College of Art (Master of Arts).
+Has participated in over 180 group exhibitions worldwide.
 Awarded the Jill Smythies Award from the Linnean Society (1990) plus seven RHS Gold Medals and two Gold Medals at the Kirstenbosch Biennale.
 One of the founding members of the Botanical Artists Association of Southern Africa. (see also A new aloe species named after Gillian Condy

 Elbe Joubert Domröse

 Botanical artist and tutor.
 Gold/silver medallist in Kirstenbosch Biennales.
 Born in Standerton, studied at Pretoria Art Centre and subsequently taught art at school and to botanical artists.
 Her work is in South African and overseas collections.
 Numerous illustrations published in botanical publications for Stellenbosch University, Kew Gardens, London and the University of the Western Cape.
 Her botanical illustrations sometimes add fauna of the area where the species comes from.